kenzym04/Transportation-System-API-Integration/README.md

 - core (/core/src/main/java/org/andela/mbta/core)
     - The business objects or POJOs are placed here.
 There is basically a mapping between JSON entities and their corresponding Java object.
 The mapping of JSON entities to Java objects occurs through deserialization.

-**Exploration of MBTA V3 API through Postman**
+**Evaluation of MBTA V3 API via Postman**
 ----------------------------------------------

-[Postman](https://www.postman.com/) is a collaboration platform for API development.
-Quickly and easily send REST and SOAP  requests directly within Postman.
-Before any coding, I used Postman extensively to evaluate the JSON information retrieved from the MBTA site to determine how it can be transformed and used for business purposes
+There is a communication platform for API development known as Postman(https://www.postman.com/).
+Postmn users can quickly and easily send REST and SOAP  requests directly within Postman.
+I used postman to evaluate JSON information retrieved from MBTA site to determine how it can be leveraged for business use.

-In particular, I found these two cURL commands through Postman to be most useful as an entry point.
+As a result I found the below two URL commands to be significant as entry points.
 - For Routes. **GET** `https://api-v3.mbta.com/routes?filter[type]=0,1`
 - For Stops. **GET** `https://api-v3.mbta.com/stops?filter[route_type]=0,1&include=route,parent_station`